apache/flink/flink-runtime-web/README.md

 ### Preparing the Build Environment

-Depending on your version of Linux or MacOS, you may need to manually install *node.js* and *bower*.
+Depending on your version of Linux, Windows or MacOS, you may need to manually install *node.js* and *bower*.

 #### Ubuntu Linux